 They allow you to shift the debt (in return for a small fee, which is charged as a percentage of the amount you want to transfer) and enjoy an interest-free window, during which time you can whittle away what you owe.

 Choosing one can be tricky: for example, the longest 0% deals aren’t always the best.

-That’s because they tend to charge the biggest fees up front, so it’s often better going for one that might have a slightly shorter 0% period but will cost you a fraction of the fees.
+That’s because they tend to charge the biggest fees upfront, so it’s often better to go for one that might have a slightly shorter 0% period but will cost you a fraction of the fees.

 The second thing to be aware of is the best deals are reserved for those with an excellent credit rating, so it’s worth checking your chances of qualifying before applying.